Skip to content

 ⚠️ Important:

-• Keep your password safe — it cannot be recovered
+• Keep your password (or key file) safe — it cannot be recovered

 • Store the backup in a secure, separate location